QuantumPackage/qp2/docs/source/modules/selectors_cassd.rst

 ===============

 Selectors for |CAS-SD| calculations.
-The selectors are defined as first the generators from :ref:`Generators_CAS`, and then the rest of the wave function.
+The selectors are defined as first the generators from :ref:`module_generators_cas`, and then the rest of the wave function.